 Decide If a Roth IRA Is Right for You

 A Roth IRA is a type of individual retirement account (IRA) that you fund with after-tax dollars.
 Because you’ve already paid income taxes on your contributions, there is no immediate tax benefit.
 However, this allows you to also make tax-free withdrawals, plus your money grows in the account tax-free.
 These accounts are the opposite of tax-deferred accounts like 401(k)s and traditional IRAs, which offer the upfront tax benefit of reducing your current taxable income.

 Note that your income can limit your eligibility for a Roth IRA.
-For 2021, single filers and heads of household can make up to $125,000 before their contributions are reduced — by $144,000, the allowable contributions are reduced to zero.
-For 2021 and 2022, those who are married filing jointly can make up to $198,000 before that occurs, though — until $214,000 when the allowable contributions are reduced to zero.
+For 2021 and 2022, single filers and heads of household can make up to $129,000 before their contributions are reduced — by $144,000, the allowable contributions are reduced to zero.
+For 2021 and 2022, those who are married filing jointly can make up to $204,000 before that occurs, though — until $214,000 when the allowable contributions are reduced to zero.
 For those married filing separately, their income limit depends on whether or not they lived with their spouse during the year.
 If they did, the income limit is $10,000.
 But if they didn’t, they can make up to $129,000 before having to reduce their contributions — with $144,000 standing as the outside limit.